 Future Directions

-System K was designed and built to trade and manage spot FX trading across multiple exchanges with extremely low touch execution.
-We’re actively expanding to other delta 1 asset classes out of the box.
+Since the developers are always trying to improve performance, stability, and scalability they are currently evaluating NoSQL databases for reporting, a new open source FIX engine which promises to be 50% faster than the current QuickFIX/C++ release.

-Since we’re always trying to improve performance, stability, and scalability we’re currently evaluating NoSQL databases for reporting, a new open source FIX engine which promises to be 50% faster than the current QuickFIX/C++ release.
+They are also actively expanding to other delta 1 asset classes as a part of the core product offering. out of the box.

 More Information

-For further information please get in touch any way you like.
+For further information please contact us directly.

 Email: info@capitalkpartners.com